Looking for Military Schools or Boot Camps for Troubled Boys in Sarasota, Florida?

 While you seek out military schools or boot camps in Sarasota, Florida, perhaps you will look at a boarding school for boys that offers better results, absent the drill sergeant and trauma of a boot camp or military school.
 In fact, he will really like it here while he gets back on track in life.

 Treasure Coast Boys Academy, on the Gold Coast of Florida, is a residential program and ranch specifically designed for at-risk boys.
 It is part of the highly celebrated Teen Challenge program.
 Rather than the harsh environment of military schools and boot camps, Treasure Coast Boys Academy shows boys the right way to live through example, lessons, counsel, mentoring and team exercises.
-Also, avoiding distractions and detaching from problematic situations is what helps to begin the process of break destructive patterns of behavior.
+Also, avoiding distractions and detaching from problematic situations is what helps to begin the process of breaking destructive patterns of behavior.
 Unlike military schools and boot camps you may find near Sarasota, FL, we believe that relationships are what make a long-term difference in a boy, not more anger, yelling and force.

 Parents enroll their sons at Treasure Coast Boys Academy from across the country, including from Sarasota, Florida, both to let them grow in a new environment and to experience the caring and fun environment they find here.
 Enrollment is year-round.